AdobeDocs/advertising.en/help/dsp/reports/report-destinations/report-destination-create.md

 >[!NOTE]
 >
 > If the report is configured for delivery to any type of FTP or [!DNL Amazon S3] location, you won't receive notifications if the report is canceled because of errors.
-If you don't receive the reports that you expect, then contact your [!DNL Adobe] account team to find out why.
+If you don't receive the reports that you expect, then contact your Adobe Account Team to find out why.

 >[!MORELIKETHIS]
 >